→ Applications are due Monday, November 15, 2021, at 5 pm EST.

 - The applicant must be willing to help evaluate applications for the HLR fellowship for up to ten (10) years after completing their fellowship experience.

-Applications are due Monday, November 16, 2020, at 5 PM EST via the CARAT portal.
-Interviews for Finalists are expected to take place in January 2021.
-All finalists will be contacted by email, and interviews will take place on Zoom.
+Applications are due Monday, November 15, 2021, at 5 PM EST via the CARAT portal (link forthcoming).
+Interviews for Finalists are expected to take place in January 2022.

+Information about the selection process will be forthcoming.
 Editors of the Law Review do not receive preference, and no current editor is involved in evaluating applications.
-Members of Volume 131 of the Law Review are ineligible for the fellowship.

 - The strongest applicants will demonstrate prior public interest experience, how they intend to serve the public interest via their fellowship, and how they intend to build on the fellowship to develop a career in the public interest.